Credit Suisse settles spying case with former star banker

-ZURICH, July 25 (Reuters) - Credit Suisse (CSGN.S) has reached an out-of-court settlement with former star banker Iqbal Khan over allegations of spying that led to the resignation of the Chief Executive Tidjane Thiam, a spokesperson for the Swiss bank said on Sunday.
+ZURICH (Reuters) -Credit Suisse has reached an out-of-court settlement with former star banker Iqbal Khan over allegations of spying that led to the resignation of the Chief Executive Tidjane Thiam, a spokesperson for the Swiss bank said on Sunday.

 “Everybody involved has agreed to settle and this matter is now closed,” Simone Meier said, confirming a report in Swiss newspaper NZZ am Sonntag.

-A spokesperson for Khan did not immediately respond to a request for comment.
-UBS (UBSG.S), where Khan is now co-president of global wealth management, declined to comment.
+A spokesman for Khan said his client did not wish to comment.
+UBS, where Khan is now co-president of global wealth management, declined to comment.

 The agreement, details of which have not been disclosed, ends a dispute that rocked the normally sedate world of Swiss banking when allegations of corporate espionage involving Credit Suisse emerged in September 2019.